gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 This plugin is a replacement for gatsby-image.
 It adds [static images](#static-images), and a [new higher-performance gatsby-image component](#gatsby-image-next-generation).

+This package is in alpha, and the API will change.
+It is not ready for production use yet.

 ## Usage

 Install `gatsby-plugin-image`, then add it to your `gatsby-config.js`.